 We had the opportunity to interview him just a month before his death, on March 1.

 Gilbert was a sweet, unassuming, and generous man.
 Because we are a national program with guests from different parts of the U.S., many of our guests participate by telephone.
 But Gilbert wanted to meet and spend some time with our youth participants, and so he attended an entire session, talking with us long after we had finished recording his interview, telling about his own work in the movement and listening to the experiences of our youth.
-We're terribly saddened by his untimely death, and we'll miss him.
+We're terribly saddened by his untimely death, and we miss him.
 Alex, the OutCasting youth participant who interviewed Gilbert, shares his remembrance on the May 1 edition of OutCasting Overtime.
 Have a listen.
 Alex also spoke at the NYC Memorial for Gilbert in June 2017.
-You can watch the video here.
+You can watch Alex's speech here and the entire memorial here.